 The first thing we recommend you do is to prove your path.
 I test my path regularly.
 See if your spiritual direction will make you the person who leaves a positive mark on this world.
 Testing is how to find a just and verdant belief system.
 It is the only way to get where you want to go in your spiritual work.

 We also recommend you use the practical strategy of using emotional checks.
 It’s a proven strategy to help you stay on track and keep you clear-headed.
 It is essential when you walk on the sacred ground of your worldview.

 2) Question the Cultural Narrative

 Next, become like a child.
 Learn to ask questions again.
 If you ask any pastor, preacher, or priest, they will tell you that young children ask the most challenging questions.
-Many a Sunday school teacher learns to lose their faith because of children’s insightful questions.
+Many Sunday school teacher learns to lose their faith because of children’s insightful questions.
 If God is all-powerful, why doesn’t he kill Satan?
 Why are there so many versions of our perfect religion?
-If God is love and forgives everyone, why did he create Hell?
+If God loves and forgives everyone, why did he create Hell?

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. Mcafee

 3) Focus On Consciousness Development

 The best thing that you can do is become a better person.
 The world needs people able to think and solve problems.
 It’s good for you and the world.
 So, focus on developing and developing your awareness.
 Find tools to enhance your ability to learn and to think critically.
 Find teachers that show ways to expand your awareness and investigate higher states.
 Don’t fall into the trap of becoming a follower.